lilalunex/casino-simulation/README.md

 2: Simulate a week.
 3: Simulate a month (31 days).
 4: Simulate a year (365 days).
+5: Simulate until amount of digits change.

+Integer: Simulate for that amount of days.

 h: Help, I'm lost.
 g: Give up.